Synthetixio/synthetix/docs/contracts/Proxy.md

 ## Description

-!!! info "The Synthetix Proxy is Not Other Proxies"
+!!! info "General Ethereum Proxy Architecture"
     The typical smart contact Proxy pattern is discussed in depth [here](https://blog.openzeppelin.com/proxy-patterns/) and [here](https://fravoll.github.io/solidity-patterns/proxy_delegate.html).
 This implementation has its own architecture, however, and is not identical to most other proxy contracts.

 The Synthetix proxy sits in front of an underlying target contract.
 Any calls made to the proxy [are forwarded](#fallback-function) to that target contract, so it appears as if the target was called.
 This is designed to allow a contract to be upgraded without altering its address.